 The Norwegian company is a fully integrated aluminum producer, with operations that include bauxite mines, alumina refining, primary metal production, as well as value-added casting.

-Norsk employs 13,000 people in 50 countries and is Norway's second-largest power production operator.
+Norsk employs 35,000 people in 40 countries and is a major power production operator in Norway.

 The company's largest aluminum smelters are in Norway, Canada and Brazil.

 Global primary aluminum production reached 63.4 million metric tons in 2017, representing a 5.8% percent rise over 2016.
 The world's ten largest aluminum producers (by output) accounted for over 33.6 million tons or half of all production.

 Most of this came from Asia, which was the source of some 39.8 million tons or about two-thirds of total global production.
 The list below is based-upon output from primary refiners as reported in each company's annual reports for 2017.
 Production figures shown beside each company name are in millions of metric tons (mmt).